OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 1)A packet comes in.

-2)The packed will be analysed by the Multi-pattern-matcher in search of patterns that match.
+2)The packed will be analyzed by the Multi-pattern-matcher in search of patterns that match.

 3)All patterns that match, will be further processed by Suricata (signatures).